nevencaplar/AGN-Variability-Simulations/README.md

 ### Installation:

-The code requires MPI to run.
+The code requires CUDA (and MPI for extra libraries) to run.
 In addition, the non-standard libraries that need to be available are:
  - Random123 (https://github.com/quinoacomputing/Random123)
  - tclap (https://github.com/eile/tclap)
  - lwgrp (https://github.com/LLNL/lwgrp)
  - dtcmp (https://github.com/LLNL/dtcmp)

 Follow the instructions to install lwgrp and dtcmp.
+These packages demand MPI.
 For example, to install these libraries in my home directory (/home/ncaplar/, in the CodeGpu/software subdirectory) I used:

 	./configure --prefix='/home/ncaplar/CodeGpu/software/'
 	make